Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Analysis

 \textbf{Resource Divergence.} A key finding is the significant divergence in resource consumption based on the outcome of $\Phi$.
-Traces that fail to satisfy $\Phi$ (rejections) are disproportionately expensive, requiring \textbf{6.5$\times$ the runtime} of accepted traces (10,265s vs.\ 1,571s, Panel B).
+Traces that fail to satisfy $\Phi$ (rejections) are disproportionately expensive, requiring \textbf{6.5$\times$ the runtime} of accepted traces (10,265s versus 1,571s, Panel B).
 This confirms that invalid or ill-posed task families often trigger long-running loops or complex failure modes in solvers.
 By enforcing early-exit gating through $g_1$ and $g_2$, \OurMETHOD\ effectively prevents these expensive failures from polluting the training set.

 \textbf{Cost and Yield.} The amortized cost per accepted task family (where $\Phi(\mathcal{T})=1$) is \textbf{\$1.18}.
-This includes the costs incurred during the $T$ refinement rounds and the filtering of invalid candidates.
+This includes the costs incurred during the $t_{\max}$ refinement rounds and the filtering of invalid candidates.
 Notably, 88\% of the total budget is consumed by the gating agents (o4-mini) rather than the generation phase, highlighting that the primary cost driver is the multi-strategy verification (consensus and blind review) rather than code synthesis itself.

-\textbf{Failure Attribution.} Analysis of traces where $\Phi=0$ (Panel C) reveals that \textbf{Implementation Bugs} (50\%) and \textbf{Unsolvability} (43\%) are the primary barriers to acceptance.
+\textbf{Failure Attribution.} Analysis of traces where $\Phi=0$ (Panel C) reveals that \textbf{Implementation Bugs} (50\%) and \textbf{Unsolvability} (43\%) are the main barrier.
 The dual-gate structure ensures that tasks passing both static quality checks and dynamic verification meet the required reasoning standards, effectively eliminating logically flawed families.